 Witness: The Art of Jerry Pinkney

-ATLANTA, September 30, 2013 — The High Museum of Art will present Witness: The Art of Jerry Pinkney is the first major exhibition to provide an overview of Caldecott Medal winner Jerry Pinkney's 50-year career as an illustrator and artist.
+ATLANTA, September 30, 2013 — The High Museum of Art will present Witness: The Art of Jerry Pinkney, the first major exhibition to provide an overview of Caldecott Medal winner Jerry Pinkney’s 50-year career as an illustrator and artist.
 The exhibition, which was organized by the Norman Rockwell Museum in Stockbridge, Mass., will be on view from Oct.
 12, 2013 to Jan.
 5, 2014.

-In addition to his well-known work in children's books, illustrated commissions for a wide variety of clients, including the U.S. Postal Service, National Park Service, and National Geographic, will also be on view.
+In addition to his well-known work in children’s books, illustrated commissions for a wide variety of clients, including the National Park Service and National Geographic, will also be on view.

 A native of Philadelphia, Jerry Pinkney studied at the Philadelphia College of Art (now the University of the Arts) where he received the Alumni Award in 1992.
 He has been illustrating children’s books since 1964 and has produced illustrations for more than 100 titles.